transcending1/Review/admin/subpage/modules/module_doc/Spectral Clustering.md

 # Spectral Clustering
+## Detailed Info
-+ Description
+### Description

-Apply clustering to a projection of the normalized Laplacian.
-In practice Spectral Clustering is very useful when the structure of the individual clusters is highly non-convex or more generally when a measure of the center and spread of the cluster is not a suitable description of the complete cluster.
-For instance when clusters are nested circles on the 2D plane.
-If affinity is the adjacency matrix of a graph, this method can be used to find normalized graph cuts.
-When calling ``fit``, an affinity matrix is constructed using either kernel function such the Gaussian (aka RBF) kernel of the euclidean distanced ``d(X, X)``:: np.exp(-gamma * d(X,X) ** 2) or a k-nearest neighbors connectivity matrix.
-Alternatively, using ``precomputed``, a user-provided affinity matrix can be used.
+'Apply clustering to a projection of the normalized Laplacian.\n            In practice Spectral Clustering is very useful when the structure of\n            the individual clusters is highly non-convex or more generally when\n            a measure of the center and spread of the cluster is not a suitable\n            description of the complete cluster.
+For instance when clusters are\n            nested circles on the 2D plane.\n            If affinity is the adjacency matrix of a graph, this method can be\n            used to find normalized graph cuts.\n            When calling ``fit``, an affinity matrix is constructed using either\n            kernel function such the Gaussian (aka RBF) kernel of the euclidean\n            distanced ``d(X, X)``::\n            np.exp(-gamma * d(X,X) ** 2)    or a k-nearest neighbors connectivity matrix.\n            Alternatively, using ``precomputed``, a user-provided affinity    matrix can be used.\n            '

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Machine Learning | Clustering | DOCKER | 1 | 0 | 2048 | deny |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |